minicomp/ed/documentation.md

 ## Installing Ed: Robust

-The first step to install Ed is to download the source files from Github.
+The first step to install Ed is to download the source files from GitHub.
 To do so you must have git installed in your computer.
 You probably have git already, but if you don't, here are [some great instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get you started.
 Mac users may want to ensure they have [Xcode](https://developer.apple.com/xcode/) and its command line tools installed.
 To check if git is running on your system enter the following line on your terminal (remember to ignore the $):

 ~~~ bash
 $ git --version